anirudh0510/CoderArmy-Hackathon-2/README.md

 User Authentication:
 Enable users to save progress and access personalized data.

-Dark Mode:
+Light Mode:
-Add a dark mode toggle for better usability at night.
+Add a Light mode toggle for better usability at night.

 Export and Share:
 Allow users to export their mind maps and share progress.